LindaOjo/Lindaojo.com/content/blog/articles/How-to-improve-lighthouse-score-performance.md

 <h3>Use improved image formats such as Webp</h3>

 New image formats such as <a href="https://developers.google.com/speed/webp" target="_blank" rel="noopener" class="link">Webp</a> are lightweight yet of great quality.
 Even though it is not supported by all browsers yet.
-You could use Webp images along with a fall back image as shown below.
+You could use Webp images along with a fallback image as shown below.

 ```html
 <picture>